Jump to Section

 But don’t think that you’re the only one in this position—thousands of people suffer from addiction and need help to quit.
 When you call our helpline, a caring advisor will answer and walk you through the process of choosing a treatment program that will help you get well.
 Don’t be afraid to call, many of our treatment advisors are recovering addicts themselves—they’re proof that treatment programs work and that professional help can work for you.

-For assistance, call 800-836-4134 and a treatment specialist will guide you through to the next step in the healing process.
+For assistance, call 800-836-4134 Who Answers? and a treatment specialist will guide you through to the next step in the healing process.

 Once you make the call, and you find a treatment program that’s right for you, you’ll enter the admissions process.
 This is a point where many addicts start to question whether they made the right decision in getting help.